Ukendio/Jobs/[$ 7,000 per Animation] Hiring Animators.md

 ![_Pay|240x50](upload://lmANzVG0Wpf4mHo0M7utyFEeNwb.png)

-Payment is competitive For all of the animations, you can expect a payment of around :robux_gold: 21,000
+Payment is competitive and negotiable.
+For all of the animations, you can expect a payment of around :robux_gold: 21,000

 ![_contactUs|240x50](upload://xPJ4B7nCFTQOLXvZRWfxx5Aujl4.png)